lightningnetwork/lnd/docs/code_contribution_guidelines.md

-It's common that a developer may need to make a change in a dependent project of `lnd` such as `btcd`, `neutrino`, `btcwallet`, etc. In order to test changes with out testing infrastructure, or simply make a PR into `lnd` that will build without any further work, the `go.mod` and `go.sum` files will need to be updated.
+It's common that a developer may need to make a change in a dependent project of `lnd` such as `btcd`, `neutrino`, `btcwallet`, etc. In order to test changes without testing infrastructure, or simply make a PR into `lnd` that will build without any further work, the `go.mod` and `go.sum` files will need to be updated.
 Luckily, the `go mod` command has a handy tool to do this automatically so developers don't need to manually edit the `go.mod` file: